matthiasprobst/h5RDMtoolbox/README.md

   are implemented.
 - The **layout** module allows to define expectations on the internal layout (object names, location, attributes, properties) of HDF5 files.
+- The **catalog** module allows interfacing to HDF5 and RDF data published on Zenodo.
+Via a catalog file, a providers describe the data in various zenodo records they want to share.
+Through the catalog file, users can work with the data without downloading the full HDF5 files first.

 ## Quickstart